 With new housing developments come educational opportunities and expectations.
 Pembina Trails School Division works closely with families, developers and government officials to meet the educational needs of students moving into these new communities.
 We want students and their families to feel welcome and engaged.

 Two guiding principles help school division staff determine how educational needs are met.
-Pembina Trails
+Pembina Trails seeks to:

 - Provide quality education for students in a safe and caring environment.